Push (Heartbeat) Monitor

 - Expected Interval (seconds): How frequently updu expects to receive a heartbeat before marking the monitor down.

-- Grace Period (seconds): Additional allowable delay time on top of the interval before triggering a down incident.
+- Grace Period (seconds): Additional allowable delay on top of the interval before triggering a down incident.

 Push Specific Settings